volkstrader/go-youtube-crawler/README.md

 > runtime_minute = max_video * 2 / max_videos_per_call / calls_per_minute

-When it is set to `80 calls per minute`, the expected runtime will be around `0.5 minutes` or `30 seconds`
+When it is set to `80 calls per minute`, the expected runtime will be around `0.5 minutes` or `30 seconds`.

 ## Enviornment Variables
 YOUTUBE_API_KEY=`Your Google Cloud Platform API key credential authorized for YouTube Data API v3`